tripal/tripal_doc/docs/contributing/vscode-devcontainer.rst

 **Hover over a method name to get the full documentation header for it.**

-In the screenshot below we simply hovered over the "getFormId()" method and the full documentation from the Drupal API automatically popped up describing it's function, parameters and return value.
+In the screenshot below we simply hovered over the "getFormId()" method, and the full documentation from the Drupal API automatically popped up describing its function, parameters and return value.

 .. image:: vscode.devcontainer.Intelephense.signature.png